Bar Raval

-Bar Raval is a Spanish tapas restaurant and cocktail bar in the Little Italy neighbourhood of Toronto's West End.
+Bar Raval is a Spanish tapas restaurant and cocktail bar in the Little Italy neighbourhood of Toronto, Ontario, Canada.

 The restaurant is owned by Toronto restauranteur Grant Van Gameren, who is also the owner and former head chef of Toronto Michelin-starred restaurant Quetzal.

 Design

 Bar Raval is well known for its interior, designed by local Toronto-based architectural firm Partisans.
 Van Gameren cited wanting the restaurant to be "as much an art piece as a restaurant."
 The bar is built in Spanish Art Nouveau style, with wooden curved accents and South African mahogany woodwork wrapping above, around, and on the entire bar.

 The restaurant only offers a limited seating area, encouraging its patrons to instead stand or lean against the bar.
 In the evenings, the restaurant is standing-room only.

 Food and drink

 Bar Raval seeks to emulate a Barcelona-style tapas bar, offering a small food menu of Spanish bar snacks such as conservas (canned fish and seafood) and pintxos (food served on toothpicks).

 The restaurant offers Spanish wines, as well as a large selection of sherry and vermouth.
 The signature cocktail at the bar is the Tinto Fino, which consists of dry sherry and lime juice.